 Program Expectations

-Participants are expected to view the film and read any supplementary materials (links to watch the movies, essays, interviews, etc.) prior to each class.
-All materials will be provided by the instructor.
+Participants were expected to view the film and read any supplementary materials (links to watch the movies, essays, interviews, etc.) prior to each class.
+All materials were provided by the instructor.

 Program Benefits